Omni-Man: Dynamo 5

-In Dynamo 5: Sins of the Father, Omni-Man (alongside Captain Dynamo, Supreme, and the Savage Dragon) defeats Dominex in combat thirty years prior to the series' events, in which Dominex's three sons seek to regain their family's honour (after their father had been spared from execution and sent him back to his home planet in shame) by fighting Invincible and the Dynamo 5.
+In Dynamo 5: Sins of the Father, Omni-Man (alongside Captain Dynamo, Supreme, and Savage Dragon) defeats Dominex in combat thirty years before the series' events, in which Dominex's three sons seek to regain their family's honour (after their father had been spared from execution and sent him back to his home planet in shame) by fighting Invincible and the Dynamo 5.

 Powers and abilities

 In addition to having all the generic powers and abilities of a Viltrumite, Omni-Man ranks among the most powerful Viltrumites to ever exist, physically stronger than most and a master combatant with centuries of experience.
 He ranks among the most powerful beings in the universe.
 He has superhuman strength, able to easily lift immense amounts of weight, tear through virtually any matter and only continues to gradually grow stronger the more he struggles and ages.
 He has super speed, able to close tremendous distances in seconds and likewise react to the fastest of opponents.
 He is nigh-invulnerable, immune to all forms of illness or contamination and able to withstand physical harm from all but the strongest of dangers.
 He has an enhanced healing factor, able to recover from all damage he does sustain, except the most grievous harm to his heart or brain, in anywhere from minutes to a single day depending on the level of harm, with no lingering side-effects.
-He has nigh-limitless stamina, able to continue his exertions for long periods of time with no effect to his performance and endure any damage he does sustain unhindered.
+He has nigh-limitless stamina, able to continue his exertions for long periods of time with no effect on his performance and endure any damage he does sustain unhindered.
 He is also able to levitate and fly.
 While still needing air, Omni-Man can endure weeks holding his breath and likewise can survive the vacuum of space unprotected, allowing for unaided interstellar travel.
-Omni-Man possesses an immense longevity.
-This stems from a decelerated aging process, gradually aging slower the older he gets, allowing him to retain his youthful health, vitality, conditioning, and appearance for an incalculably long time.
+Omni-Man possesses immense longevity.
+This stems from a decelerated aging process, gradually aging more slowly the older he gets, allowing him to retain his youthful health, vitality, conditioning, and appearance for an incalculably long time.
 At over two thousand years old, he has only begun to show signs of aging while still physically performing in his prime.
-Also as a Viltrumite, Omni-Man's alleles are so dominant, they almost completely overshadow any genetics his offspring will inherit from the other parent, making said offspring (in effect) almost purely Viltrumite themselves.
-However, as a Viltrumite, Omni-Man's ability of flight is aided by a very delicate equilibrium in his inner ear, which can be disrupted by a specific frequency.
-This puts Omni-Man and any Viltrumite in crippling pain and prevents them from flying, it can even kill them if the frequency is played intensely and for a long time.
+Also as a Viltrumite, Omni-Man's genes are so potent that they can almost completely overshadow any genetic trait his offspring will inherit from the other parent, thus making said offspring almost purely Viltrumite themselves.
+However, as a Viltrumite, Omni-Man's ability of flight is aided by a delicate equilibrium in his inner ear, which can be disrupted by a specific frequency.
+This puts Omni-Man and any Viltrumite in crippling pain and prevents them from flying; it can even kill them if the frequency is played intensely and for a long time.

 In other media

 Television

-Omni-Man appears in the Invincible streaming television series, voiced by J. K. Simmons.
+Omni-Man appears in the Invincible streaming television series, voiced by J. K. Simmons as an adult and by Talon Warburton as a young man.
 He has received positive critical reception, spawning several internet memes.